geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In varying dyes each gay Protea springs,

-And Passiflora spreads her scarlet wings ;
+And Passiflora spreads her scarlet wings;

 O'er all superior, tall Agave tow'rs,